Principles and Practices of Qualitative Data Analysis (few places remaining)

 Christina Silver, email@example.com

-Get to grips with the activities involved in doing qualitative data analysis in this two-half day workshop framed around the research cycle
+Get to grips with the activities involved in doing qualitative data analysis in this one-day workshop framed around the research cycle

 By the end of the course, participants will be able to:

 - Develop appropriate research questions;